-The ENFO stream of the Integrated Forecasting System provides 50 perturbed members plus one control run, generating a 51 member ensemble that quantifies forecast uncertainty and enables probability based decision
+The ENFO stream of the Integrated Forecasting System provides 50 perturbed members plus one control run, generating a 51-member ensemble that quantifies forecast uncertainty and enables probability-based decision

 making.

-This open data subset exposes every member on a 0.25° global grid.
-Forecasts extend to 360 h (15 days) with four cycles per day (00/06/12/18 UTC).
-The full ensemble is invaluable for computing probabilities of exceedance, percentile ranges, spread/skill
+This open data subset exposes available members on a 0.25° global grid.
+In GribStream's current index, the 00/12 UTC cycles reach 360 h (15 days), while the 06/18 UTC cycles reach 144 h.
+The full ensemble is valuable for computing probabilities of

-diagnostics, and scenario analyses for sectors like energy, hydrology, agriculture, and severe weather risk management.
+exceedance, percentile ranges, spread/skill diagnostics, and scenario analyses for sectors like energy, hydrology, agriculture, and severe weather risk management.

-51 member ensemble (50 perturbations + 1 control) with ensemble mean and spread files.
+51-member ensemble (50 perturbations + 1 control) with ensemble mean and spread files.

 0.25° global coverage.

-Released ~1 h after the ECMWF real time dissemination schedule.
+Released after the ECMWF real-time dissemination schedule.

 Comprehensive surface and pressure level parameter suite.